DivSeek-Canada/tripal-crop-docker/index.md

 </div>
 <hr>

 This docker container contains all the Drupal, Tripal and DivSeek Canada extension modules you need to create your own Tripal Crop site.
-Furthermore, it contains a number of command-line drush commands to make maitenance and administration of your Tripal crop site more streamlined.
+Furthermore, it contains a number of command-line drush commands to make maintenance and administration of your Tripal crop site more streamlined.

-The Tripal Crop Docker does NOT include any data or configuration in current releases.
-Manual configuration of the Tripal Crop site is required.
-Check the future work to see plans for upcoming releases.

 ## Data Types